tidymodels/recipes/tests/testthat/_snaps/misc.md

       bake(log_obj, examples[, 3:4, drop = FALSE])
     Condition
       Error in `step_log()`:
       !
-The following required columns are missing from `new_data` in step 'log_IhS7o': V1 and V2.
+The following required columns are missing from `new_data`: V1 and V2.

 ---